grines/grines/README.md

 ### Hey

-- 👨🏻‍💻 I'm a senior offensive securoty engineer, focusing on the security of the cloud environments (AWS, GCP, Azure) and MacOS related research.
-I have spent a considerable amount playing IOT devices.
+- 👨🏻‍💻 I'm a senior offensive security engineer, focusing on the security of the cloud environments (AWS, GCP, Azure) and MacOS related research.
+I have spent a considerable amount of time playing with IOT devices.

 #### Tech Stack
 <!-- https://github.com/Ileriayo/markdown-badges -->